sickozell/SickoCV/README.md

 To erase all programs in memory in the right-click menu there is a function 'Erase ALL progs'.
 For safety, it has to be clicked 'ERASE!' in the sub menu 'Are You Sure?' to proceed.

-CV is standard program input control, In the right-click menu there is "Prog Input Type" option that can be set to 'Trig'.
+CV is the standard program input control.
+In the right-click menu there is the "Prog Input Type" option that can be set to 'Trig'.
 It advances to the next program with a trigger on Prog Input.
 When reached the last stored program it restarts from program 0.
 In the right-click menu there is also the 'Scan Last Prog' option that shows the last stored program and by clicking this option a full rescan of all programs is done.

 ##### sickoQuant4